 The creative alternative is to create a new retrospective form that perfectly suits your needs.
 Take a theme that the team likes, and build a retrospective around that.
 A good example of one is the Formula 1 retrospective I hosted a while back.

 A collection of retrospectives in different themes I personally tried in the past that I can recommend are listed below.
 I categorize them in general-purpose, fun, soft skills, and physical.

 If there are no specifics you noticed for the last iteration, or maybe you did not have time to properly prepare, you can pick a general retrospective without any focus points.

 I can recommend the following retrospectives:

 If you notice your team is in a bit of a rut, deserves a bit of fun after a long and hard period?
 Then the category fun might be something for you.
 I noticed that a fun activity that breaks the ice, and gets the team in the good mood, often yields the best results!
 These retrospectives combine fun, while still taking a look at what can be improved.

 Soft skills retrospectives

 Sometimes the focus point of the upcoming retrospective should not be on hard skills.
-When Stack, bugs and frameworks are not the most important thing that could use improvement, you can pick a retrospective that focusses on the soft skills of the team, or the interaction with stakeholders and other teams.
+When Stack, bugs, and frameworks are not the most important thing that could use improvement, you can pick a retrospective that focuses on the soft skills of the team, or the interaction with stakeholders and other teams.
 In this category I can recommend the following retrospectives:

 If you don’t have a distributed team, you can do a retrospective that requires everyone to be in the same physical room.
 With the physical aspect in mind, there are some great retrospective ideas you can have to do team building or have an original out-of-the-box retrospective.

-You can take several steps to go from a retrospective idea to the perfect retrospective, in summary:
+You can take several steps to go from retrospective ideas to the perfect retrospective, in summary: